-According to OWN, the channel and program group of Oprah Winfrey, the presenter wanted the cyclist to talk about "the years of accusations of playing dirty and of lying about the use of doping substances throughout his career as a cyclist. "
+According to OWN, Oprah Winfrey's group of channels and shows, the presenter wanted the rider to talk about "the years of accusations of playing dirty and to lie about the use of doping substances throughout his career as a cyclist. "

-In a Twitter message the presenter said that the interview, which was conducted at Armstrong's house in Austin (Texas), has lasted two and a half hours and that the cyclist came "prepared", without giving more details about its content.
+In a Twitter message, the presenter noted that the interview, which took place at Armstrong's house in Austin (Texas), lasted two and a half hours and that the cyclist came "prepared", without giving more details about its content.

-Oprah will intervene next Thursday on the CBS program "This Morning" to talk about the interview that will be broadcast on his OWN television channel at 21.00 on the same day (Friday's 02.00 GMT) and can be followed online at Oprah.com .
+Oprah will intervene next Thursday on the CBS program "This Morning" to talk about the interview that will be broadcast on her OWN television channel at 21.00:02.00 pm the same day (XNUMX:XNUMX GMT on Friday) and can be followed online on Oprah.com .

-The USADA report detailed a systematic program of doping with his teammates from the US Postal Service teams, and that many of them were the ones who denounced how they were subjected to the doping led by their own Armstrong, that after knowing the report immediately lost all the support of the sponsors that had as an athlete "model" and sports hero.
+The USADA report detailed a systematic program of doping with his teammates from the US Postal Service teams, and that many of them were the ones who denounced how they were subjected to the doping led by their own Armstrong, who after knowing the report immediately lost all the support of the sponsors he had as a "model" athlete and sports hero.

-The USADA in its report related its involvement in what it described as the "most sophisticated, professionalized doping program and successful sport has seen ", in which anabolic steroids, human growth hormone, blood transfusions and other products were used.
+The USADA in its report related its involvement in what it described as the "most sophisticated, professional doping program and successful that sport has seen ", in which anabolic steroids, human growth hormone, blood transfusions and other products were used.